Documentation > Application Scenarios

 Application components can freely talk to each other, completely unaware of the implementation language or run-time of the peer component.
 You can mix and match application components as needed.

-- Choose your Weapon - Getting started with Crossbar.io in different languages.
+- Getting Started with Crossbar.io in different languages.

 The ability of Crossbar.io to connect application components written in different programming languages extends to frontend components for user interfaces.
 Using Crossbar.io, you can serve different UIs from the same backend: